Precious025/Precious025/README.md

 - 👋 Hi, I’m @Precious025
-- 👀 I’m interested in Machine Learning and Mobile Application development.
+- 👀 I’m interested in both Mobile Application development and Building Web Applications.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Flutter and Golang.
-- 💞️ I’m looking to collaborate on Application development projects that involves using machine learning algorithms.
+- 💞️ I’m looking to collaborate on Application development projects.
 - 📫 How to reach me @original_Shubbs on twitter.

 <!---